-How to Clean Bronze Jewelry
+How to Clean and Store Bronze Jewelry

 Bronze is an alloy commonly made of copper and tin.
 It a strong, durable metal that has numerous applications, one being jewelry.
 Bronze has an attractive golden color and is often made into beautiful bangles, cuffs, pendants and necklaces.